 The Group has entered into certain supplier finance arrangements with banks.
 Under these arrangements, the banks pay suppliers the amounts owed by the Group in advance of the original due dates at a discount offered by the suppliers.
 The Group's obligations to suppliers are legally extinguished on settlement by the relevant banks.
-The Group then settles with the banks between 150 and 270 days after settlement by the banks with interest ranges from 1.06% to 1.72% (2020: 1.15% - 1.91%), which may be extended beyond the original due dates of respective invoices.
+The Group then settles with the banks between 150 and 270 days after settlement by the banks with interest ranges from 4.85% to 6.66% (2021: 1.06% to 1.72%), which may be extended beyond the original due dates of respective invoices.
 The interest rates are consistent with the Group's short-term borrowing rates.

 Taking into consideration of the nature and substance of the above arrangements, the Group presents payables to the banks under these arrangements as "borrowings" in the consolidated statement of financial position.
-In the consolidated statement of cash flows, repayments to the banks are included within financing cash flows based on the nature of the arrangements, and payments to the suppliers by the banks are disclosed as non-cash transactions in note 42.
+In the consolidated statement of cash flows, repayments to the banks are included within financing cash flows based on the nature of the arrangements, and payments to the suppliers by the banks are disclosed as non-cash transactions in note 40.

-The effective borrowing rates are ranging from 1.06% to 5.55% (2020: 1.15% to 5.60%) per annum.
+The effective borrowing rates are ranging from 3.20% to 6.76% (2021: 1.06% to 5.55%) per annum.